dettrace/dettrace/README.md

 ## Unimplemented System Calls
 We use a whitelist to determinizing system calls.
 Therefore any system call not implemented will throw a runtime exception.

+## Testing
+Unit tests are automatically built in the compilation step.
+You may run these tests from the script `./runTests.sh`.
+This script merely calls `./dettrace` on the unit tests with ASLR turned off.